 Tyler scratches his head as he climbs into the backseat with Darryl.
 I’ll get me some wheels so I can take a girl for a ride – as soon as I get sixteen!
 The turquoise one Art brought home last weekend would be just right…

 Taïga looks at the boys in the backseat. ‘‘So… Where are the others?
 Loki?
 Tess?
 Where are we going?’

 Jayler pats her knee and winks.
 ‘Wait and see!’

 Taïga takes his hand off her knee with a look that says “don’t even think about it”.
 Then she smiles to show that she’s not a buzz kill.
 ‘I just love surprises!’

 They drive into town, meeting with Tess who’s waiting in the park.
 Jayler pulls over and opens the trunk.
-They all dig into the trunk, excitedly whispering.
-Curious Taïga peaks over Tyler’s shoulder at the spray cans rolling around.
+They all dig into it, excitedly whispering.
+Curious, Taïga peaks over Tyler’s shoulder at the spray cans rolling around.

 ‘Which color do you fancy?’
 Tyler holds out two spray cans towards her.
 She shakes her head, not liking where her thoughts are headed.

 ‘You’re all loaded?
 Let’s go!’
 Jayler shuts the trunk, turning towards her with a grin.